 If you discover containers of ether or other peroxidizable chemicals to be more than one year old, do not move the material, and contact EH&S immediately at 335-3041.

 In laboratories in which large quantities of highly flammable materials are used, appropriate fire suppression devices of sufficient number and quantity must be present.
-Consult with WSU Fire Services (335-1766) or the Environmental Health Services Department (335-3041) for information if questions arise.
+Consult with the WSU Fire and Safety Compliance Officer (335-4310) or EH&S (335-3041) for information if questions arise.

 - Toxic Chemicals